DS3Lab/DBCourseMaterial/lecture-5-handson-1/intro.md

 # Goal

-In this session we are going to dive into more in depth in SQL.
+In this session we are going to dive more in depth with SQL.
 To do that, we will install a popular DBMS (PostgreSQL) and we will start from simple insert queries and go until queries with nested subqueries that also use the `WITH` clause.